DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - A Random Encounter System similar to Fallout 3's, with 18 locations for them to trigger

 # Weapons
- - Police Assault Rifle
+ - Added the Police Assault Rifle
- - 1st Recon Hunting Rifle
+ - Added the 1st Recon Hunting Rifle
- - Frakes' Revenge
+ - Added the Frakes' Revenge
+ - Renamed the Fire Bomb to Molotov Cocktail

 # Quest Changes

 ## Young Hearts
  - Janet's name is Caravaneer before you find her identity, and the quest marker pointing to her has been removed